Foreign relations of Israel: Peru

 Israel and Peru established diplomatic relations in 1957.
 In 1998 the two countries began talks on a free-trade agreement.
 Israel sent rescue teams and medical aid to Peru after earthquakes in 1970, 2005 and 2007.
 In 2001, Eliane Karp, a former Israeli, became the First Lady of Peru.

+Suriname

+Suriname and Israel established diplomatic relations on 24 February 1976.
+In February 2011, non-resident Israeli ambassador to Suriname, Amiram Magid, criticized the government of Suriname for recognizing the State of Palestine.
+On 30 May 2022, in a meeting with Israeli Foreign Minister Yair Lapid, Surinamese Foreign Minister Albert Ramdin announced plans to open a Surinamese embassy in Jerusalem in the near future.
+On 23 June, Surinamese President Chan Santokhi announced the cancellation of the Jerusalem embassy plans, citing a lack of funds.